RossAscends/STMP/README.md

   - Number of messages in AI Chat
   - Timestamp for the last message
 - The list is ordered in reverse chronological (newest chats first)

-### User List

-- The right side of the screen contains two users lists, one for each chat.
-- Users with the Host role will have a 👑 next to their name.
-- The AI Characters will have a 🤖 next to their names in the AI Chat User List.

-### Crowd Controls

-- (🎶) is a toggle that will play/stop a looping background audio track ("Cup of COhee" be Deffcolony).
-This helps mobile keep their websocket connection active when they minimize the app.
-- (🤐) is a toggle to completely disable guest inputs for both chats.
-- (🖌️) is a toggle to allow or deny markdown image display.
-- (📢) lets the Host send a large notification to all connected users.

-### Top Bar Controls

-#### Left

-- (🎛️) toggles visibility of the Host Control Panel.

-#### Center

-- (🖼️) toggles the chat windows between three modes: maximize AI chat >> maximize User Chat >> return to normal dual display.
-- (🔃) forces a page refresh.
-- (▶️/⏸️) allows for manual disconnect/reconnect to the server.
-- (🔑) opens a text box for input of the Host key in order to gain the Host role.
-  - Once a vlid key has been entered, the page will automatically refresh to show the host controls.
-  - **The Host key can be found in the server console at startup.**
-  - After the user enters the key and presses Enter, their page will refresh and they will see the Host controls.
-- (⛔) clears the saved Usernames and UniqueID from localStorage.
-  - If you are not the primary Host you will lose any roles you were given.
-  - You will be asked to register a new username next time you sign in on the same browser.

-#### Right

-- (📜) toggles display of both User lists.

-### In the Chat Windows

-- (🗑️) Host only, Clears either chat.
-  - clearing the AI Chat will automatically create a new chat with the selected Character.
-- (🧹) All users, visually clears the chat to reduce UI lag, but does not actually destroy anything.

-#### Above the AI Chat Input Bar

-- (⏳) Host only.
-Sets the chat 'cooldown' for regular members.
-  - During the delay period the (✏️) for that chat will become (🚫), and no input will be possible.
-- (🤖) Manually triggering an AI response without user Input
-- (✂️) Deleting the last message in the AI Chat
-- (🔄) Retry, i.e. Remove the last chat message and prompt the AI character to give a new response.

 ### Managing Characters